shaaagri/shaaagri.github.io/README.md

 ## Purpose of the Website

-This website is intended to be a first draft for a possible future portfolio that would assist job search and personal online representation.
+This website was conceived to be a first draft for a possible future portfolio that would assist job search and personal online representation, but its most immediate purpose is to store visualizations completed for IAT 355 Introduction to Visual Analytics course.

 ## Technologies Used